-You can request a UNC domain name for free on campus by going to https://www.unc.edu/ipsforms/.
+If you are an official department or organization, you can request a UNC domain (i.e. example.unc.edu).
 You will be required to fill out a “Memo of Understanding” for the domain.
-You will be required to print out a form and fax it (or send it via campus mail) to the host registration group.
+You will be required to print out a form and fax it (or send via campus mail) to the host registration group.
 This process may take a few days to get approved.

 Step 2: Have your domain pointed to web.unc.edu/sites.unc.edu